crbulakites/hum/README.md

 Using Hum as a Library
 ----------------------
 You can also use Hum as a library in your own Rust programs.
-Right now, there is two methods which implement the functionality of the CLI tool:
+Right now, there are two methods which implement the functionality of the CLI tool:

 ```
 extern crate hum;